LTSITHOLE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword display lines containing root from the file /etc/passwd 15-countthatword display lines containing bin from the file /etc/passwd 16-whatsnext display lines containing root from the file /etc/passwd & 3 line after
+14-findthatword display lines containing root from the file /etc/passwd 15-countthatword display lines containing bin from the file /etc/passwd 16-whatsnext display lines containing root from the file /etc/passwd & 3 line after 17-hidethisword display all fine that doent contain bin in /etc/passwd 18-letteronly display all lines start with the letter 19-AZ replacing letters with input
+20-hiago removes all letters c and C from input 21-reverse reverse the input
+22-users_and_homes display sorted of users with their home derectories